matthew-humphrey/nmssavetool/README.md

 * decrypt - Decrypt the latest save game for the specified game mode (normal/survival/creative) and write it to a file whose location you specify.
 * encrypt - Encrypt the file you specify and write it to the latest save game slot for the specified game mode.
-* refresh - Edit the latest game save slot for the specified game mode to repair damage, maximize energy levels, and/or maximize inventory levels.
+* modify - Edit the latest game save slot for the specified game mode to repair damage, maximize energy levels, and/or maximize inventory levels.
 * help - Provide help on command-line syntax for any command.
 * version - Displays the program's version information.